 Clothes That Move With You

 Your outfit needs to keep up with your flow.
-I wore baggy sweats to my first class and spent half the time hiking them up in Downward Dog—total rookie move.
-Now I stick to breathable cotton, bamboo, or sweat-wicking leggings.
-Fitted shorts or tops stay put during inversions.
-Ladies, a sports bra is non-negotiable.
-I throw on a hoodie for chilly warm-ups, and I’m ready to roll.
+I wore baggy sweats to my first class and spent half the time hiking them up—lesson learned.
+Now I reach for breathable cotton, bamboo, or sweat-wicking leggings.
+Fitted tops stay put in inversions.
+A supportive sports bra helps, and a hoodie is nice for warm-ups.

 1. What’s your yoga experience level?